Spain's Pamplona bull run ends in stampede, several people hurt

-PAMPLONA, Spain, July 13 (Reuters) - Several people were injured in a stampede at Spain’s San Fermin bull run on Saturday, when bulls that had chased them down the cobbled streets of Pamplona were crushed against them at the narrow entrance to the bullring.
+PAMPLONA, Spain (Reuters) - Several people were injured in a stampede at Spain’s San Fermin bull run on Saturday, when bulls that had chased them down the cobbled streets of Pamplona were crushed against them at the narrow entrance to the bullring.

 At least one person was seriously injured, local medical officials told Spanish national television, and three were being treated for injuries from falling or being trampled.
 Others caught in the scrum were being attended to in the bullring.